Skip to main content

 • Define custom processing steps using Task objects

-• Chain multiple operations together in a pipeline
+• Chain multiple operations together in a custom pipeline

 • Use LLMs to extract structured data from text